Pollution Decreases in Italy a Coronavirus hits Country

 Pollution over parts of Italy is dramatically falling as the entire country is placed in lockdown in an attempt to stop the spread of the coronavirus.

-Data obtained from the European Space Agency’s satellites shows nitrogen dioxide levels have reduced sharply over northern Italy, the region at the epicenter of COVID-19 infections
+Data obtained from the European Space Agency’s satellites shows nitrogen dioxide levels have reduced sharply over northern Italy, the region at the epicenter of COVID-19 infections in the country.

 Nitrogen dioxide is a harmful gas emitted when fossil fuels are burnt at high temperatures, most commonly at power plants and in motor vehicles.